 WHAT'S A PSYCHOTHERAPIST?

-But some professionals who have been trained to practice psychotherapy have been educated in another profession as well -- family medicine, psychiatry, psychology, social work, nursing, occupational therapy, or pastoral care.
-They call themselves psychotherapists if psychotherapy is the main work that they do, even though their credential is in another profession.
+Yes, some professionals who have been trained to practice psychotherapy have been educated in another profession as well -- family medicine, psychiatry, psychology, social work, nursing, occupational therapy, or pastoral care.
+They call themselves psychotherapists if psychotherapy is the main work that they do, even if their credential is in another profession.
 Or they may still call themselves, for example, a doctor, social worker, or psychologist, even while offering psychotherapy services.